-Marvella Odili is an award-winning humanitarian.
+Marvella Odili is an award-winning humanitarian and social innovator.
 She is a Champion of girl-child education and an advocate of women's economic empowerment in Africa.
-She is a changemaker who constantly advocates to end child marriage, gender-based violence, female genital mutilation (FGM), illiteracy and poverty among women and girls.
+She is a changemaker who constantly advocates ending child marriage, gender-based violence, female genital mutilation (FGM), illiteracy and poverty among women and girls.

 A dynamic results-oriented leader, Marvella is a recipient of The 1,000 Entrepreneurs Challenge (2020) and The International Alliance for Women (TIAW) World of Difference Award in 2019.
 She is the only Nigerian that has been awarded the French International Prize for social innovation promoting entrepreneurship and technology among women.
 She was nominated in the "Achievement Award" category of Vigor International Award in Canada in 2018.
-She holds a Bachelor of Arts and Masters degree from the Université d'Abomey-Calavi, a french-speaking university in Benin Republic.
-She was the first Nigerian to graduate from the Faculty of Law; specialising in International Relations and Diplomacy.
-She graduated as the Best Graduating Student in her faculty in 2005.
+She holds a Master's degree in International Relations and Diplomacy from the Université d'Abomey-Calavi, a french-speaking university in Benin.
+She was the first Nigerian to graduate from the Faculty of Law, graduating as the Best Student in her faculty in 2005.

 A 2013 Young African Leaders Initiative (YALI) Fellow, Marvella started her professional career as a Bilingual Research Assistant in the international non-governmental organization, Communication for Education and Development (COMED) which has the Association of Development of Education in Africa (ADEA) in Paris as its parent organization.
 She cut her teeth under the tutelage of the late Prof Alfred Esimatemi Opubor, the first Director-General and pioneer Chairman of the board of directors of The Nigerian News Agency (NAN), and Secretary-General of COMED and WANAD.
 She later worked as a Consultant on Education in the West African News Media and Development (WANAD) Centre.
 In 2008, she became the Legal Assistant in a finance and investments company, Société Internationale de Finances et d'Investissements (SIFI).